btcpayserver/btcpayserver.org/README.md

 ### Source files

-All changes to the website should be applied in the `source` folder.
+All changes to the website should be applied in the `src` folder.

-The files in the `source` are used in conjunction with the Transifex resources to make the btcpayserver.org website.
+The files in the `src` are used in conjunction with the `transifex/resources` to make the btcpayserver.org website.

-Create pull requests affecting the css, js, images etc in the `source`-- and once merged, the changes will be used to roll out updates to the main directory.
+Create pull requests affecting the CSS, JS, images etc in the `src`-- and once merged, the changes will be used to roll out updates to the main directory.

+Please **do not** submit any changes to the html files other than those within the `src` directory.

-To fix spelling or grammatical errors, make updates to either the English string(s) in the relevant file of the `source` directory or any of the **non-English** translations via the Transifex website.
+To fix spelling or grammatical errors, make updates to either the English string(s) in the relevant file of the `transifex/resources` directory or any of the **non-english** translations via the Transifex website.
+If you want to add new strings, append the `.json` file, preserving the JSON format.

-Please **do not** submit any changes to the html files other than those within the `source` directory.
+Modifying existing strings may cause the already-translated strings to be lost ([more details](https://docs.transifex.com/projects/updating-content#section-using-the-api-or-command-line-client)).

 ### Translating the website